yoshuawuyts/http-ndjson/README.md

 Determining the origin of a request can be hard when using reverse-proxies.
 It's not too uncommon for users to mask their IP by providing an `x-forwarded-for` header. `http-ndjson` makes no assumptions about forwarding headers and logs all properties instead.
-The following headers are logged:
+This package logs all headers, but these are probably the ones you want to be aware of:
 - __x-forwarded-for:__ standardized reverse proxy header ([rfc7239][7239])
 - __x-real-ip:__ non-standard reverse proxy header
 - __http-client-ip:__ non-standard reverse proxy header
+- __true-client-ip:__ non-standard revers proxy header, used by `Akamai`

 ## API
 ### readStream = httpNdjson(req, res, opts?, cb)